Bettrix/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 12-combinations- script for printing all possible combinations of two letters, except oo.
 13-print_float- script for printing a number with two decimal places, followed by a new line.
 100-decimal_to_hexadecimal- script for converting a number from base 10 to base 16.
+101-rot13- script for encoding and decoding text using the rot13 encryption.
+Assume ASCII.